Japanese Sound Recording Trade Disputes: DS42

-On June 6, 1996, the United States requested to join these consultations, citing an estimated 500 million dollars worth of forgone royalties on recordings from 1946–1971 in Japan.
+On June 6, 1996, the United States requested to join these consultations, citing an estimated 500 million dollars' worth of forgone royalties on recordings from 1946 to 1971 in Japan.
 Their request to join case DS42 is noted as explicitly different concern from case DS28.
 Japan formally announced to the Dispute Settlement Body that they had accepted the United States' request to join consultations on June 13.